Projects

 Physical Research Laboratory, Ahmedabad

-Developed a high-frequency active quenching circuit for Avalanche Photodiodes aimed at increasing key rates in QKD systems.
-The design targets single-photon detection at 100 MHz using high-voltage, high-speed GaN transistors while addressing parasitic effects.
-Optimization focused on enhancing accuracy and timing precision at high speeds.
+Developed a high-frequency active quenching circuit for avalanche photodiodes (APDs) to increase key rates in QKD systems.
+The design enables single-photon detection at 100 MHz by employing high-voltage, high-speed GaN transistors while carefully mitigating parasitic effects.
+Optimization efforts focused on improving timing precision and detection accuracy at high speeds.

 Receive Active Beamforming RFIC at Ka & Q-band for LEO Communication Satellite